unsystemizer/counterparty-config-example/README.md

 ### Counterparty Client and Server (counterparty-cli)

-I made my configuration files to require `sudo` because they contain wallet password(s).
-For testnet this doesn't necessarily has to be done this way.
+I made Counterparty to require `sudo` because they contain wallet password(s).
+For testnet this could be relaxed.

-Although these are used on testnet I deliberately did not name the files like `server.testnet.conf` because then I would have to pass the config file name to `counterparty-client`.
+Although these are used on testnet I deliberately did not name the files like `server.testnet.conf` because then I would have to pass the config file path and name to `counterparty-client`.
 Because I run testnet most of the time, this makes it easier to use the CLI.

 #### Server